wkl/chain-replication/README.txt

 [Dependency: C++]

-- Autotools / pkg-config
+- Autotools, Libtool, pkg-config
-- Clang (v3.4.0 is known to work) / GCC (v4.8.2 is known to work)
+- Clang (v3.4.0 is known to work) or GCC (v4.8.2 is known to work)
 - Boost (v1.54.0 is known to work)
 - Protocol Buffers (v2.5.0 is known to work)
 - JsonCpp (v0.5.0 is known to work)